richelbilderbeek/djog_unos_2018/README.md

 ## Branching model

- * `master`: stable, should always pass, only merged by @richelbilderbeek
+ * `master`: stable, should always pass, only merged by @richelbilderbeek and @RafayelGardishyan
  * `develop`: development, merge of personal branches, should always pass
  * `[developer name]`: personal branch